 Can you soak wood to make it easier to carve

-No, soaking wood does not help you carve anything, and it just softens the wood so that you can shave it down without breaking through the wood grain.
+No, soaking wood does not help you carve anything.
+It softens the wood so you can shave it down without breaking through the grain.
 This process is called “seasoning.”

-Many factors are involved in choosing whether to use green wood or dry wood for your next carving project.
-As mentioned in the article, dry wood is usually harder but also stronger than greenwood.
-However, if you plan to do extensive carving, wet wood might prove to be a good choice since it allows you to get creative with your designs.
+Many factors are involved in deciding whether to use green or dry wood for your next carving project.
+As mentioned in the article, dry wood is generally harder but stronger than green wood.
+However, wet wood might be a good choice if you plan extensive carving, as it lets you get creative with your designs.